“It’s my turn to use the computer!”

 “Mom said I could sit in the front seat!”

 Sound familiar?
 It can often feel as though siblings argue about just about everything.
-While such conflicts can feel exhausting and often overwhelming for parents, these moments can also be opportunities to teach your children the skills to manage misunderstandings.
+And since sheltering in place, school mostly online for kids, and extracurricular activities at a minimum, sibling issues are rising and falling rapidly.
+This roller coaster reflects the emotions we are all feeling as we watch COVID-19 cases increase and we worry about the health and welfare of our family and community.
+So, while such conflicts can feel exhausting and often overwhelming for parents, particularly during this time, these moments can also be opportunities to teach your children the skills to better manage emotions and the misunderstandings with others that sometimes ensue.
 In Alistair Cooper and Sheila Redfern’s book, Reflective Parenting, the authors provide insights into how to support your children in working through their disagreements and shifting from competitiveness and conflict to cooperation and appreciation.

 Here are some tips to foster a more positive relationship between your children: